okinp/CinderSeminarFrown/readme.md

 ## OS X

-For the code to compile, we first need to change a user defined setting named "CINDER_PATH", that can be found in each project's Build Settings and is shown below:
+In order to compile the code, we first need to change a user defined setting named "CINDER_PATH", that can be found in each project's Build Settings and is shown below:

 ![Cinder Path](/readmeAssets/CINDER_PATH.png)